danielregar/Store-Sales/README.md

  - Prioritize marketing budgets, stock levels, and staffing for **Q4**.
 Launch campaigns in late **Q3** to build momentum.
  - Introduce **off-season promos, bundled discounts, or subscription renewals** to reduce the **dip in Q1**.
- - Monthly Seasonality is **predictable**.
-Use these patterns in demand **forecasting models to align procurement, marketing, and logistics.**

 # 2. Which product categories drive the most revenue, and how does that vary by region?
 ## Key Insight Summary:
 - **Technology** is the **top revenue contributor** in both the East and West regions (~11% each).
 - In the **Central** region, sales are **evenly split** between Technology, Furniture, and Office Supplies (~7% each).
 - The **South** region shows the **lowest sales volume**, with all three categories contributing about 5–6% each, suggesting an underperforming market.
--

 ### Total Sales by Category
 ![image](https://github.com/user-attachments/assets/304db43b-e0a8-4274-9b6f-c5f5f17b0f65)